Storm (Marvel Comics): Critical reception

 Andrew Wheeler of ComicsAlliance described Storm as "the first major black female superhero," stating, "Storm was designed to stand out from previous super-women, and not only by dint of her race.
 She also had long white hair and strange oval irises, and arguably the most formidable power set in the new team.
 From the start, her weather-control powers allowed her to summon raging winds and lightning strikes.
 She was a heavyweight who had been worshiped as a goddess, and there was never any question of her using her powers only to defend or evade.
 She wasn't introduced as a damsel, and she wasn't introduced as a love interest."
 Alex Abad-Santos of Vox called Storm "one of Marvel's most iconic characters," saying, "Marvel, for the past couple of years, has built up a notably diverse cast of heroes, and started to get serious about featuring its female leads.
 But arguably the most iconic non-white character the company has introduced to date is Storm, aka Ororo Munroe, who was first introduced in 1975.
 Clocking in at 5'11" with white hair, black skin, and the power to control the weather, Storm was startling, beautiful, and something readers had never seen before.
 She's a big reason writer Greg Pak picked up comic books."
-Ashanti El of Screen Rant referred to Storm as a "veteran X-Men hero and weather goddess," writing, "riginal X-Men and esteemed weather goddess, Storm, is the subject of brand new fan art that celebrates the mutant's legacy and importance in pop culture.
-Ororo Munroe, aka Storm, remains a popular figure in Marvel history. [...]
-Storm's fame in media stems from her unmatched representation as a black woman.
+Ashanti El of Screen Rant referred to Storm as a "veteran X-Men hero and weather goddess," writing, "Storm's fame in media stems from her unmatched representation as a black woman.
 In a time when the majority of superheroes were only white men in capes, Ororo broke the mold and proved that diversity in comics was possible and lucrative with the X-Men starring in several pop-culture landmarks, including the popular '90s animated series.
 A trailblazer among trailblazers, Storm's roles in comics helped to usher in a new wave of comic book heroes like Riri Williams, Lunella Lafayette, and Shuri.
 Cosplayers and fans also marvel at the mutant's stylish costumes including the iconic self-empowering '80s mohawk look."
 Danielle Broadway of The Mary Sue stated, "The Marvel character Storm is not only a staple of the X-Men franchise, but also a notorious fan favorite.
 From her epic weather control powers to her unique style, Storm has stolen the hearts of many.
-Created by writer Len Wein and artist Dave Cockrum, she’s one of the first and only Black woman superheroes in Marvel comics. [...]
+Created by writer Len Wein and artist Dave Cockrum, she's one of the first and only Black woman superheroes in Marvel comics. [...]
 She illustrates what it means to be a Black woman as she fights to oppose stereotypes, violence, and commodification."